 Live report from Hong Kong, China

-As we reported in a post in August President Trump recognizes that China is in an all out war with the US in regards to information and economics.
+As were reported in a post in August President Trump recognizes that China is in an all out war with the US in regards to information and economics.
 For years Western leaders have done nothing but negotiate into weak positions, never standing up to the Communist regime.
 Former US Presidents treated China like they did Russia 50 years ago, as their superior always giving them what they wanted and never standing up to their abuse and criminal acts.

 Well here’s the game and right now we are converging on a point and they understand this.
 We could take the whole thing down.
 We can take, the whole thing’s built on a house of sand…

 If they [China] devalue their currency they are just going to flood more out.
 They got $3 trillion of reserves and trust me, in a New York second that thing would flood out in a second.
 That’s what their own people think about their economy.
 We’ve allowed these guys to push us around.
 We’ve allowed these guys to take the South China Sea…

 This trade war is going to end in victory and what you’re going to see is a reorientation of the entire supply chain out of China…

 Bannon is right.
 We reported in May that just like the US in 2008, a perfect storm is building in China.
 The excessive and extravagant construction projects, cash-flow challenges and lack of demand in China all could combine for a major financial disaster.
 Trump is right – now is the time to make a deal with China.